p10rahulm/your-static-website/content/courses/course2.md

 +++
 title = "Ek Duje ke liye"
 date = 2018-06-08T19:44:35+05:30
-faculty = "K S Madhavan and Goody Two Shoes"
+faculty = "FirstName LastName and Goody Two Shoes"

 short_intro = "An in-depth look at management with a specific view on Marketing"